 In Class 2 we are currently reading ‘Hodgeheg’ by Dick King-Smith.
 Hodgeheg is all about a little hedgehog called Max, who sets out on an adventure to find out how humans can cross the road safely, when such a task is so difficult for Hedgehogs.

 In relation to the book, Class 2 learnt all about road safety, including how and where to cross safely, and to use the key phrase, ‘stop, look, listen, think’ when they want to cross the road.
 Class 2 then delivered an assembly on road safety to the rest of the school, reminding them how to cross the road safely, and reinforcing the message of ‘stop, look, listen, think’, to them.
 Class 2 did a great job of creating their own zebra and pelican crossing to show the children how to safely and correctly use these crossings.

-In Class 2 we are learning about addition and subtraction in Maths, where Year 2's are working with numbers up to 100, and Year 3's are working with numbers up to 1000!
+In Class 2 we have learnt about addition, subtraction, multiplication and division in Maths, where Year 2's are working with numbers up to 100, and Year 3's are working with numbers up to 1000!
 We are also working really hard to develop our rapid recall of our times tables.
 To practise all your maths skills through lots of exciting games, have a go on Sumdog at home.
 Your login is stuck in the front of your planner: https://pages.sumdog.com/.

 Here are some fun online games that you can play to practise your times tables:

 - Hit the button-Race against the timer to complete your times tables https://www.topmarks.co.uk/maths-games/hit-the-button (you can also practice your number bonds, doubles and halves on this website!)